Information about Yearn's security processes, team members, disclosures, PGP keys and more can be found in the /yearn-security repo on Github.

 A compromised or malicious Governance can cause catastrophic damage across the entire protocol.

 It is a conscious design decision that this role is not behind a time lock.
 Priority is given to the ability to rapidly update and iterate on live vaults, strategies, and other components.
-Both so as not to advertise new investment strategies in advance, but also in order to rapidly improve our existing components without interruption.
+Both so as not to advertise new investment strategies in advance, but also to rapidly improve our existing components without interruption.
 It also avoids downtimes whenever there is a bug or security vulnerability that needs to be fixed.

 Modifications to these design decisions can be proposed in the forum through Yearn's governance process.